imvkale/Nmap_Script/README.md

 # Nmap_Script

-I Have made a Bash script which will
+I have made a Bash script that automates the 6-phase Nmap scanning strategy

 1. Save the script: nano stealth_enum.sh
 2. Make it executable: chmod +x stealth_enum.sh